alexbabits/quadratic-voting-dApp/README.md

 - To make a GET request, we would name the function inside `route.ts` GET.
 - The new App Router supports shared layouts, nested routing, loading states, error handling, etc.
 - The components inside `app` default to React Server Components, but can also use/declare them as Client Components.

-## Plan overview
-- Instead of submitting one number, submit multiple numbers.
-- Allocate vote credits to the user.
-They start with 100, and by increasing the vote of each proposal, it increases the number of vote credits that must be spent.
-- determine how to make a custom ERC-20 (through manipulating transfer function, or see if you can include a `vote` function.)
-- May need a DAO contract as well to recieve the vote credits, or they can simply get burned when voted.

-## Finishing Up
-- Bug: Voter can vote multiple times still until page refreshes.
-Needs to immediately refresh somehow.
-- Bug: Address also doesn't immediately update when switching addresses.
-- `useReducer` to batch multiple state updates in one go.
-When you are updating multiple state variables consecutively and you are sure they are always updated together. `React.memo` also helps, higher order component that memorizes the rendered output of the wrapped component preventing unecessary renders.
-- Will local database work on deployment to vercel?
-- componentize everything in a component folder or similar afterwards.

 ## References